Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 Debug builds do allow for the possibility of applying artificial network conditions to the Unity Transport driver, but the Simulator Tools window itself only sets these values in the Editor.

-To set the latency, jitter and packet-loss percentage values for develop builds we need the following code to execute before `NetworkManager` attempts to connect (changing the values of the paramters as desired):
+To set the latency, jitter and packet-loss percentage values for develop builds we need the following code to execute before `NetworkManager` attempts to connect (changing the values of the parameters as desired):

 ```
 #if DEVELOPMENT_BUILD && !UNITY_EDITOR